ahmadhejbaz/Project_Distributed_Systems/README.md

 gcc udp_receiver.c -o udp_receiver
 gcc udp_sender.c -o udp_sender

--> Change ports and IPv4 accordingly similar to UDP receiver and sender.
+-> Change ports and IPv4 address accordingly similar to UDP receiver and sender.

 -> Experiments with the TCP protocol didn't use hole punching unlike experiments with the UDP protocol and packet capturing approaches.